UCL-VR/ubiq-website/content/docs/getting-started/logging/index.md

 To find out more about the logging, see the [Logging](/docs/logging/introduction) section in the Advanced topics.

-Log events can be generated from user actions, but also other external events, or at a regular frequency (e.g. to log the Transform of dynamic objects)
+Log events can be generated from user actions, but also other external events, or at a regular frequency (e.g. to log the `Transform` of dynamic objects)

 In this example, the `LogCollector` was in the scene that went into the Standalone Build, but this is not necessary.
-Only one Peer needs a LogCollector to collect logs from all Peers.
-The LogCollector does not have to be next to a LogManager.
-The LogCollector does not even need a LogManager in the NetworkScene.
-If the collection is not started, a LogCollector has no effect.
+Only one Peer needs a `LogCollector` to collect logs from all Peers.
+The `LogCollector` does not have to be next to a `LogManager`.
+The `LogCollector` does not even need a `LogManager` in the `NetworkScene`.
+If the collection is not started, a `LogCollector` has no effect.

 Log Collectors can even be added at runtime.
-To see this, re-create the Standalone Build, but with the LogCollector removed.
-Follow the steps above, but when in the Editor after joining the Room, add a new LogCollector at runtime, then click Start Collection.
+To see this, re-create the Standalone Build, but with the `LogCollector` removed.
+Follow the steps above, but when in the Editor after joining the Room, add a new `LogCollector` at runtime, then click *Start Collection*.
 The logs will be collected exactly as before.

-Collection can also be started programmatically, in addition to clicking Start Collection.
+Collection can also be started programmatically, in addition to clicking *Start Collection*.
 This allows experiment code to start collection other ways, including in Standalone builds.